hyosung11/Launch-School/Courses/journal.md

 12:52 Back from dentist visit with Dr. Do and my mouth is numb.
 I am feeling strange.
 All is well though.
 Do a little more studying before I go and play ping pong with Louis.

 13:19 Time to play ping pong.
 As expected, I didn't get much studying done yet today.
 I still need to make an Anki card for `Refactoring Vehicles`.

+18:27 Didn't get to do too much studying this afternoon.
+I did read couple blog posts from Launch School students about OOP.
+We are watching Encanto for movie night.
+Bye!